wookayin/tensorflow-talk-debugging/slides/main.md

 ```

 ---

 ## [`Session.run()`][apidocs-sessionrun]

-The most important method in Tensorflow --- where every computation is performed!
+The most important method in TensorFlow --- where every computation is performed!

 - `tf.Session.run(fetches, feed_dict)` runs the operations and evaluates in `fetches`,
   subsituting the values (placeholders) in `feed_dict` for the corresponding input values.

 [apidocs-sessionrun]: https://www.tensorflow.org/versions/master/api_docs/python/train.html#scalar_summary

 ---

-## Why Tensorflow debugging is difficult?
+## Why TensorFlow debugging is difficult?

 - *The concept of Computation Graph* might be unfamiliar to us.
 - The "Inversion of Control"